 The difference between a Swiss Meringue Buttercream and an American buttercream is that American buttercream is made with powdered sugar and butter or Crisco.
 Swiss Meringue Buttercream is made with whipped egg whites, granulated sugar and butter.

 Some versions use half butter and half Crisco.
 Crisco in a frosting might sound unusual to some, but it has its benefits.
 It’s often referred to as a decorators buttercream because it more stable and easier for piping different shapes.
 This is the method I learned when I took the Wilton Decorating classes.

 My perfect vanilla buttercream is whipped buttercream.
 When it comes to frosting, I live by the WHIP IT rule.
-The longer you whip it, the better.
+The longer you whip it, the better it will be.
 When a problem comes along, you must whip it.
 You get the point, right?

 I start with COLD butter.
 Yes, cold.
 Most frosting recipes (including many of mine) call for softened butter or butter at room temperature.
 The difference between starting with cold butter versus softened is that the cold butter requires you to whip it longer in the beginning.